 Haruiro Astronaut by Ichigo Takano

-Not often do you find single-volume manga.
+It’s not often that you find single-volume manga.
 At least in my experience.
 This was a cute little high school love story and a very quick read.
 However, I still can’t figure out how the title relates to the story.
 This manga is found at the end of Orange: Complete Series Volume 2.

 I read this book a good fifteen or more years ago and was wanting to revisit it.
 Especially since I read The Lions’ Legacy, which is unofficially the prequel to this book.
 While I enjoyed this one, much like the previous book, I didn’t like it as much as the first time.
 I’m still happy that I read it, as it gives an in-depth look at the struggles of conservation and reintegrating rescued animals back into the wild.